 It is vital to ensure the exam process is of high quality and remains fit for purpose.
 We are keen to ensure that the principal variable affecting the outcome for a candidate is their performance alone rather than inconsistency in the impact of the examiner, process or environment on the result.
-We have therefore continued our standard assurance processes around new examiners and conducting continuous monitoring of examiners by the use of appraisals and audits.
-In addition, we also collect candidate feedback, visitors' opinions and use the maintenance of call-over as a daily assurance of the process from the whole examining body.
+We have therefore continued our standard assurance processes around new examiner monitoring, continual assessment of examiners, auditing of examiners, candidate feedback, visitor opinion and the maintenance of callover as a daily assurance of the process from the whole examining body.